grimme-lab/wp12-teaching/doc/ex.rst

 .. admonition:: Exercise 1.2

-   Calculate reference binding energies for the water and the argon dimer.
+   Calculate reference binding energies for the water and the argon dimer using the provided relaxed geometries.

 **Approach**